How to Build a 10/10 Playbook

 The Summary page is the #1 reason your buyer will engage with and invite other stakeholders to your Accord.

-Think of your Summary as a running doc where you'll add information gained during discovery and throughout the sales process.
+Think of your Summary as a living and breathing documents where you'll add information gained during discovery and throughout the sales process.
 You'll align with your buyer on their pain points and how your solution solves that pain, arming them with the necessary information to sell on your behalf.

 a) The Summary should tell a compelling story about the value your solution can bring to the customer.